25 Long Term Goal Examples for Your Career & Personal Life

 Most importantly, being a leader offers you the chance to make a positive impact in lives of the people you lead.
 People take their cue from you.
 Your attitude towards work will influence those around you.
 Make it count.

-Check out our tips for overcoming the impostor syndrome and owning your accomplishments in the workplace.
+Check out our tips for overcoming the impostor syndrome and these 14 characteristics of becoming a leader in the workplace.

 17. Improve your work performance